-It was almost lunchtime when we reached the hotel so we decided to room around Insadong to look for a place for lunch.
+It was almost lunchtime when we reached the hotel so we decided to roam around Insadong to look for a place for lunch.

-Talking about streetfoods, we havent decided on a place to eat lunch so opted t try the many streetfoods we saw.
-They were all so yummy and filling .
+Talking about streetfoods, we haven’t decided on a place to eat lunch so opted to try the many streetfoods we saw.
+It was so yummy and filling.
 Maybe if they have rice on hand, we are good to go.
 We particularly like this Chicken Gangjang, which is a sweet & spicy chicken popcorn.
 It was getting cold and we were sleepy.
 So we headed back to the hotel to rest.